 Valmet’s liquidity was additionally secured by a committed and undrawn revolving credit facility worth EUR 300 million, which matures in 2025, committed and undrawn overdraft limits of EUR 16 million and an uncommitted commercial paper program worth EUR 300 million of which EUR 95 million was outstanding at the end of the reporting period.

 Net working capital management is an integral part of the liquidity risk management.
-The Treasury monitors and forecasts net working capital fluctuations in close co-operation with the subsidiaries.
-Net working capital decreased to EUR -294 million (EUR -238 million) due to e.g. impact of the large capital projects’ milestone payment schedules on net working capital.
+Treasury monitors and forecasts net working capital fluctuations in close co-operation with the subsidiaries.
+Net working capital increased to EUR -82 million (EUR -673 million) as at December 31, 2022, due to e.g. milestone payments for large capital projects.

 Group’s refinancing risk is managed by balancing the proportion of current and non-current interest-bearing debt and average maturity of non-current interest-bearing debt including committed undrawn credit facility.
 The average maturity of non-current interest-bearing debt, including current portion, and committed undrawn credit facility as at December 31, 2022, was 3.3 years (4.2 years).
 The amount of current interest-bearing debt, including current portion of non-current interest-bearing debt, was 22 percent (53%) of total debt portfolio.
 As at December 31, 2022, Valmet’s interest-bearing liabilities consist of debt and lease liabilities, and debt portfolio includes only loans from financial institutions.